GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 If the function fails, it returns 2 parameters:
 > `false`, `$code`
 - `$code` is an error code that can be of the following values:
+  - For positive values, refer to `GMU.CheckLatest()` under the failure state.
+  - For zero/negative values:
+    - `0`: